The Ultimate Guide to SLI/SLO

 It's not required, but defining it from the beginning may make things easier when the number increases.

-In the case of this service, there are 120 SLOs, and reviews are conducted by dividing into teams based on category.
+In the case of this service, there are 120 SLOs, and teams are divided into categories to review them.

-The goal of spreading this to non-PdMs and non-engineers is to establish SLI/SLO as a common language across the service and leverage technical metrics to inform business decisions.
+The goal of spreading this to non-PdMs and engineers is to establish SLI/SLO as a common language across the service and use technical metrics to inform business decisions.

-This allows you to simultaneously improve the quality of your services and achieve your business goals.
+This allows us to simultaneously improve the quality of our services and achieve our business goals.

-Furthermore, if the idea can spread to people other than PdMs and engineers, it may also lead to increased motivation for the server team, as they will be praised by people other than engineers.
+Furthermore, if this can be spread to people other than PdMs and engineers, it may also lead to increased motivation for the server team as they will be praised by people other than engineers.

 Materials for persuading non-engineers